I relocated for a job this past Spring and would never do it again.

 Skipping out is not an option for anyone.
 No one wants the ghosts of debt past haunting them.

-You have a fourth option though and that is the option I am pursuing.
+You have a fourth option though.

 Deal with the stress and finish out the contract.